pandas-dev/pandas-governance/teams.md

 * Keep the pandas infrastructure up and working, including the servers for the website, benchmarks, CI and others as needed.
+* Build and Distribute Releases of the _pandas_ library
 * Decisions on platform support
 * Manage the 1Password repository